-We all sinned no matter how much we attempt to stay away from it.
-Even some parents made great efforts to achieve to be sinless in accordance to their belief so that their children will be free from inheriting the sin originated in the Garden of Eden.
+We all Sin, no matter how much we attempt to avoid it.
+Even some parents made great efforts to achieve to be sinless by their belief so that their children would be free from inheriting the Sin that originated in the Garden of Eden.
 2 Samuel 11:2-5 “One evening David got up from his bed and walked around on the roof of the palace.
 From the roof, he saw a woman bathing.
-The woman was very beautiful; David sent someone to find out about her then messengers to get her, slept with her, and conceived.”
-The Bible clearly stated how easy it is to sin and explains the process in James 1: “but each person is tempted when they are dragged away by their own evil desire and enticed.
-Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.”
-For out of the heart come evil thoughts, taking the life of the husband destroyed a family with unclean desires of the flesh.
-After the desire has conceived, it gives birth to sin; and sin, when it is fully grown, gives birth to death.
+The woman was wonderful; David sent someone to find out about her, then messengers to get her, slept with her, and conceived.”
+The Bible clearly states how easy it is to sin and explains the process in James 1: “but each person is tempted when they are dragged away by their evil desire and enticed.
+Then, after desire has conceived, it gives birth to Sin; and Sin, when it is full-grown, gives birth to death.”
+For out of the heart come evil thoughts; taking the husband’s life destroyed a family with unclean flesh desires.
+After the desire has been conceived, it gives birth to sin; and Sin, when it is fully grown, gives birth to death.
 Evil needs a recipient for his evil work, like a lion looking for someone to devour.
-Jesus Christ mentioned; “that anyone who looks at a woman lustfully has already committed the sin of adultery with her in his heart, that is how easy we can fall to sin “For all have sinned and fall short of the glory of God” (Romans 3:23).
+Jesus Christ mentioned; “that anyone who looks at a woman lustfully has already sinned adultery with her in his heart, that is how easy we can fall to sin “For all have sinned and fall short of the glory of God” (Romans 3:23).

-Philippians 2:14 says: “1Do everything without complaining and arguing”, “And advise us not to quarrel; don’t have anything to do with foolish and stupid arguments, because you know they produce quarrels.
+Philippians 2:14 says: “1Do everything without complaining and arguing”, “And advise us not to quarrel; don’t have anything to do with foolish arguments, because you know they produce quarrels.
 And the Lord’s servant must not be quarrelsome but must be kind to everyone, able to teach, not resentful.”
-“2Quarreling about words; is of no value, and only ruins those who listen.”
+“2 Quarreling about words; is of no value, and only ruins those who listen.”
 12 Timothy 2:23-24, 22Timothy 2:14

 The argument about the Word is already a sign of immaturity and will lead the listeners to doubt their understanding of the Scriptures and may cause them to walk away from the faith.
-If we are still children in the faith, we should not show the new believers that we are divided in thoughts when it comes to understanding the word of God.
-We are commanded to be humble, as it is written “1boasting is arrogance.
+If we are still children in the faith, we should not show the new believers that we are divided in thoughts regarding understanding the Word of God.
+As it is written, we are commanded to be humble: “1boasting is arrogance.
 Such boasting is evil.”
-“2For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, the freedom we receive in Christ comes with a responsibility to live in Christ-likeness.”
-1James 4:16, 2Ephesians 2:8 (ESV)Spiritual growth is very important as the Scriptures suggested.
+“2 For by grace you have been saved through faith.
+And this is not your own doing; it is the gift of God; the freedom we receive in Christ comes with a responsibility to live in Christ-likeness.”
+1James 4:16, 2Ephesians 2:8 (ESV)Spiritual growth is significant, as the Scriptures suggested.

 What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
 If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that?
 So also faith by itself, if it does not have the works, is it dead?